jboss-developer/jboss-wfk-archetypes/spring-mvc-archetype/src/main/resources/archetype-resources/README.md

 This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 3.2.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:

-The example uses the `java:jboss/datasources/SpringQuickstartDS` database, configured and deployed by the application.

 * In `jboss-as-spring-mvc-context.xml` `<context:component-scan base-package="${package}.controller"/>` and `<mvc:annotation-driven/>` are used to register both the non-rest and rest controllers.